5 Kid-Friendly Wildflower Hikes in Western Washington

-In Washington State, both the Olympic and Cascade mountain ranges put on a colorful show of wildflowers all summer long, from blooming Western trillium peeking out from behind a fern in June to subalpine daisies cheerily greeting you from a slope in August.
+In Washington State, both the Olympic and Cascade mountain ranges put on a colorful show of wildflowers all summer long, from blooming Western trillium peeking out from behind a fern in June to subalpine daisies cheerily greeting you from a slope in July or August.

 Wildflower blooms follow the snowmelt, so the later in the summer it gets, the higher in elevation you must go to see wildflowers.
 For high meadow lovers, summer saves the best for last.